What is Heliography?

-A metal plate—usually made of zinc, tin, or copper (I sometimes also use aluminum)—is coated with a thin layer of bitumen dissolved in lavender oil.
-The plate is then exposed to sunlight over an extended period: several hours or even days.
+A metal plate — typically made of zinc, tin, or copper (I occasionally use aluminium as well) — is coated with a thin layer of bitumen dissolved in lavender oil.
+The plate is then exposed to sunlight for an extended period: several hours or even days.
+Where light strikes the surface, the bitumen hardens.
+The softer, unexposed areas are subsequently washed away with a mixture of lavender oil and white oil.
+The result is a visible, permanently fixed image.

 Heliography was developed by Joseph Nicéphore Niépce (1765–1833), a French inventor from Saint-Loup-de-Varennes.